 I am currently working on a project this summer with high school students to think about ways to augment or enhance the experience of visitors.
 In other words, how can we use contemporary perspectives and techniques to engage current visitors in a hall designed over a century ago.
 With that in mind, I was fascinating to explore how the NMAI came about the challenge in a different direction – starting with a collection of hundreds of thousands of objects, how could a NEW museum be built, from scratch, to engage contemporary visitors.
 I wanted to learn what a hall about Native peoples might look like unshackled by the physical legacies so many of us in Natural History museums must contend with.

 As soon as I entered, I was immediately struck by the conceptual framing I was offered.
-As I walked down a circular ramp, I was presented 20140525_161610_205by a few objects, with a concept and some descriptive sentences.
+As I walked down a circular ramp, I was presented by a few objects, with a concept and some descriptive sentences.
 For example, children’s moccasins and “Community: Native Identity,” a tomahawk and “Encounter: Contact and Confrontation.”
 I was in a rush – I had left my family on line at the Air and Space Museum, and had 30-45 minutes before I’d promised to return – so I didn’t have time to take it all in.
 But now, with my newly discovered “wink” feature, I could pause slightly at each station, wink, and move on, leaving the information to be reviewed once I returned home.
 The Google Glass proved great for documentation.

 I focused my time on the “Our Lives” exhibit.
 As described on a wall panel (which I can share with you now by first reviewing one of my “wink” photos), the exhibit “is about the lives and identities of Native people in the 21st century.”
 The central area looks at key elements that have affected Native identity – such as language, place and political awareness – and focuses on identity not as a fixed thing but a lived experience.
 The surrounding walls feature eight “community galleries” which each focus on one particular Native community as experienced by community members selected by their peers.